LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 Per test setup and cleanup goals can be defined using the ``test/3`` dialect and the ``setup/1`` and ``cleanup/1`` options.
 The test is skipped when the setup goal fails or throws an error.
-Note that a broken test cleanup goal doesn’t affect the test but may adversely affect any following tests.
+Note that a broken test cleanup goal doesn't affect the test but may adversely affect any following tests.

 Test annotations
 ----------------

-It’s possible to define per unit and per test annotations to be printed after the test results or when tests are skipped.
+It's possible to define per unit and per test annotations to be printed after the test results or when tests are skipped.
 This is particularly useful when some units or some unit tests may be run while still being developed.
 Annotations can be used to pass additional information to a